Programs

 Free admission

-Join us for a 30-minute adventure led by Anna!
-We'll start with a 10-minute arts and crafts activity or imaginative play, then review museum rules.
+Join us for an hour adventure led by Anna!
+We'll start with arts-and-crafts activity and imaginative play, then review the museum rules.
 Enjoy some movement and song, explore the galleries, and settle in for a short nature-themed story.
 Wrap up with a scavenger hunt or creative time at our art tables.

 Art Making at The Foster Museum